HKUST-KnowComp/LMPNN/README.md

 Requirement of other submodules will be discussed accordingly.

 ## Version
 ** This repo is under construction for usability.
 The key results for the paper can already be reproduced. **

+Todo features:
+- [ ] Introduce several ways to train KGE checkpoints with released repositories, which can be backbones for LMPNN.

 ## Prepare the dataset
 Please download the dataset from [snap-stanford/KGReasoning](https://github.com/snap-stanford/KGReasoning).